Skip to main content

 services:

-container_name: flare-observer
+container_name: flare-node

 # 1. Find the latest stable release tag from: